Non-Euclidean Contraction Analysis of Continuous-Time Neural Networks: Contracting neural network dynamics

 When $\phi_i$ satisfies~\eqref{eq:slope-restricted} with finite $\dmax$, we write $\phi_i \in \mathrm{slope}[\dmin,\dmax]$.
 If $\dmax = \infty$, we write $\phi_i \in \slope{\dmin}{\infty}$. \end{assumption}

 Assumption~\ref{assumption:activations} with finite $\dmax$ implies that activation functions are (globally) Lipschitz and that $\phi_i'(x) \in [\dmin,\dmax]$ for almost every $x \in \real$.
 Many common activation functions satisfy these assumptions including ReLU, $\tanh$ and sigmoids.
-If, instead, $\dmax = \infty$, we can consider locally Lipschitz activation functions with unbounded slope including rectified polynomials $\phi(x) = \max\{0,x\}^r$ for $r \in \mathbb{Z}_{\geq 0}$ which have been studied in~\cite{DK-JJH:16}.
+If, instead, $\dmax = \infty$, we can consider locally Lipschitz activation functions with unbounded slope including rectified polynomials $\phi(x) = \max\{x,0\}^r$ for $r \in \mathbb{Z}_{\geq 0}$ which have been studied in~\cite{DK-JJH:16}.
+Note that compared to Assumption~\ref{assm-simplified}, our activation functions do not need to be differentiable and are permitted more arbitrary bounds on their slopes.